2022 Year-End Tax Planning for Businesses

 Businesses that incur expenses related to qualified research and development (R&D) activities are eligible for the federal R&D credit.

-Taxpayers that reinvest capital gains in Qualified Opportunity Zones may be able to defer the federal tax due on the capital gains.
-An additional 10% gain exclusion also may apply if the investment is made by December 31, 2021.
+Taxpayers that reinvest capital gains in Qualified Opportunity Zones may be able to temporarily defer the federal tax due on the capital gains.
 The investment must be made within a certain period after the disposition giving rise to the gain.
 Post-reinvestment appreciation is exempt from tax if the investment is held for at least 10 years but sold by December 31, 2047.

 The New Markets Tax Credit Program provides federally funded tax credits for approved investments in low-income communities that are made through certified “Community Development Entities.”

 Other incentives for employers include the Work Opportunity Tax Credit, the Federal Empowerment Zone Credit, the Indian Employment Credit and credits for paid family and medical leave (FMLA).

 There are several federal tax benefits available for investments to promote energy efficiency and sustainability initiatives.
 The IRA extends and enhances certain green energy credits as well as introduces a variety of new incentives.
 Projects that have historically been eligible for tax credits and that have been placed in service in 2022 may be eligible for credits at higher amounts.
 Additionally, projects that begin construction under the tax rules prior to 60 days after the Department of the Treasury releases guidance on these requirements are eligible for the credits at the higher rates.
 Certain other projects may be eligible for tax credits beginning in 2023.
 The IRA also introduces prevailing wage and apprenticeship requirements in the determination of certain credit amounts, as well as direct pay or transferability tax credit monetization options beginning with projects placed in service in 2023.